In 1986 the Cemeteries Act was reviewed and on 1 July 1987, a new Cemeteries Act came into effect.

 Given the passage of time and the likelihood that many original Grantees may now be deceased, our staff will be able to discuss the processes required for verification and legal compliance in the issuing of a Grant for an existing plot to a new Grantee.

-Any enquiries regarding 2012 Grant expiration should be directed to Client Services at the relevant cemetery via telephone 1300 793 109.
-Alternatively, email enquiries should be directed to firstname.lastname@example.org
+Any enquiries regarding 2012 Grant expiration should be directed to Client Services at the relevant cemetery by calling 1300 793 109 or by email to firstname.lastname@example.org.

 This information is also available by downloading the 1986 Cemeteries Act Review brochure here, or by telephoning Client Services on 1300 793 109 to request a brochure be sent via post.